 Planning your semester?
-Download our Spring 2019 Events Overview.
+Download our Fall 2019 Events Overview.

-To empower our schools in their development of inclusive educational environments, the NYC Special Education Collaborative offers over 50 professional development opportunities each semester – including workshops, panel discussions, practicums, mini-conferences, and webinars.
+To empower our schools in their development of inclusive educational environments, the Collaborative For Inclusive Education offers over 50 professional development opportunities each semester – including workshops, panel discussions, practicums, mini-conferences, and webinars.

 Email professional development inquiries to Kristen@nycsped.org.

 Events Search and Views Navigation

 Transcending Boundaries Through Family Literacy: An Exploration of ENL Learning and Teaching with Technology